Ancient Vessels

 $500,000 protection

-About the construction of the Hermione wooden scale model:
+About the construction of the Hermione scale ship model:

 -

-- Our Hermione ship is built based on the historic 1779 Hermione, not the 2014 Hermione.
+- Based on the historic 1779 Hermione, not the 2014 Hermione.
 The 2014 Hermione has features that are modified for modern-day comfort and modern navigation equipment.

 22" long x 21" tall x 5" wide $3,590 Shipping and insurance in the contiguous USA included.
 Other places: $300 flat rate.
 The photos are of this size.

 Model is built per commission only.
-We require only a small deposit to start the process (not full amount, not even half).
-The remaining balance won't be due until the model is completed.
-Click on this link for lead time.
+We require only a small deposit to start the process.
+Click here for more information.

 Add light feature to delight your guests in a dimly lit room: $300.
 Powered by a standard 9v battery under the base, with on/off switch.
 This option is only available on the larger model.